hussaibi/libclustER/README.md

 (2) Open up R shell.

-(3) Change working directory to "src" directory.
+(3) Change working directory to "trunk/src" directory.

 (4) Run the following in R:

 source("libcluster.R");

-(5) Go nuts with exploring ...or see the wiki (https://github.com/hussaibi/libclustER/wiki) for more specific information about the library
+(5) Explore or see the wiki (https://github.com/hussaibi/libclustER/wiki) for more specific information about the library

 Suggestion: